deniscerri/ytdlnis/README.md

 <img src="https://hosted.weblate.org/widgets/ytdlnis/-/multi-auto.svg" alt="Translation status" />
 </a>

+## ✔️🤖 Connect with Tasker / Macrodroid etc

+You can use intents on apps like tasker or macrodroid to push commands to the app to run a download without user interaction Accepted variables:

+<b>TYPE</b> -> it can be: audio,video,command <br/>
+<b>BACKGROUND</b> -> it can be: true,false.
+If its true the app won't show the download card no matter what and run the download in the background <br/>
+<b>COMMAND</b> -> if your preferred type is audio/video or you set the TYPE variable as one of them, this will be appended to your Extra Commands string.
+If the type is command, the whole command you wrote here will be used for the download <br/>

+### Tasker Example of downloading an audio in the background
+1. Create Send Intent task
+2. Action: android.intent.action.SEND
+3. Cat: Default
+4. Mime Type: text/*
+5. Extra: android.intent.extra.TEXT:url (instead of url write the url of the video you want to download)
+6. Extra: TYPE:audio
+7. Extra: BACKGROUND:true

 ## 😇 Contributing

 If you would like to contribute.
 Please read the [Contributing](CONTRIBUTING.MD) section.